 We’ve lost a few things, too, and I’m not referring to dignity and literacy.
 (I’m a drink writer and we don’t talk about that kind of stuff.)
 In this case, I mean the Sherry Cobbler.
 It’s not a particularly amusing name for a drink, but beggars can’t be choosers, especially not sweltering ones.
 People back in the 1830s, when the Cobbler first turned up, didn’t have air conditioning, or even Vornado fans.
 This drink was all they had when the weather turned repulsive (well, OK, they had it and the Mint Julep).
 While we like to think that back then, before there were cars and traffic lights and iWhatnots, you could be as drunk as a boiled owl and still go about your day, there were a few poor souls who couldn’t.

 For them, since there’s nothing more endrunkening than a Julep, there was the Cobbler.
 A good-sized splash of sherry, which has all the flavor of booze but less than half the horsepower, a little sugar and a slice or two of orange, shaken with ice like the Devil himself was whipping you on.
 Serve with a straw, if you like.
 (It was probably the Sherry Cobbler that got us using those suckers in the first place.)

 Nothing more refreshing has ever been created.
 I’ll take a good Cobbler over video games and the celebrity antics any day.
 Although if I could, I’d have all three.

 3 ounces dry amontillado sherry

-Add all the ingredients to a cocktail shaker and fill with ice.
+Add the sherry, simple syrup, and orange half-wheel to a cocktail shaker and fill with ice.
 (Note: If using a sweeter sherry, reduce the amount of simple syrup.)

-Shake brutally (this will muddle the orange) and strain into a highball glass filled with fresh ice.
+Shake brutally (this will muddle the orange), then strain into a highball glass filled with fresh crushed ice.